 Prior to February 2017, the Company operated a petroleum storage facility ("Terminal") through two of its wholly owned subsidiaries.
 On February 10, 2017, the Terminal was sold to Sprague Operating Resources, LLC ("Sprague") which results in the Terminal's operations being classified as discontinued operations for all periods presented.
 As part of the Terminal Sale Agreement, the Company agreed to complete the environmental remediation and pay for the costs related to a 1994 storage tank fuel oil leak which allowed the escape of a small amount of fuel oil.
 In February 2020, the Company filed a revised Remediation Action Work Plan ("RAWP") with Rhode Island Department of Environmental Management ("RIDEM") to incorporate technical details associated with the preferred remedial activities and to update the 2018 RAWP.
-In 2019 the Company incurred costs of \$293,000 and, as a result of the proposed remediations included in the 2020 RAWP, the accrual was increased by \$846,000 primarily due to design changes necessary to meet the requirements of applicable life safety codes resulting in an environmental remediation liability of \$1,043,000 at December 31, 2019.
-In 2020, the Company incurred costs of \$553,000 resulting in an environmental remediation liability of \$490,000 at December 31, 2020.
+As a result of the revised remedial activities included in the 2020 RAWP, the remediation accrual was increased by \$846,000 in 2019 primarily due to design changes necessary to meet the requirements of applicable life safety codes.
+For the years ended December 31, 2021 and 2020, the Company incurred costs of \$132,000 and \$553,000, respectively resulting in an environmental remediation liability of \$358,000 and \$490,000 at December 31, 2021 and 2020, respectively.
 Any subsequent increases or decreases to the expected cost of remediation will be recorded in Company's consolidated income statement as income or expense from discontinued operations.